jeinselen/VF-BlenderAutosaveRender/README.md

   - This uses the name of the blender file and the local date and time (formatted YYYY-MM-DD HH-MM-SS using 24 hour time)
 - `Project Name + Render Engine + Render Time`
   - This uses the name of the blender file, the name of the render engine, and the time it took to render
-  - If a sequence is rendered, only the final frame will be saved and this value will be the total sequence render time, not the per-frame render time
+  - When a sequence is rendered, only the final frame will be saved and this value will be the total sequence render time, not the per-frame render time
 - `Custom String`
   - This uses pattern replacement to allow for entirely unique file naming patterns
   - Supported variables: